How to Grow Nandina domestica Plants in your Garden

 As most parts of the plant are poisonous it is not recommended to grow this plant if you have pets (especially cats) or live close to grazing animals.
-The plant is also known to be toxic to birds such as the waxwing that tends to eat them in mass.
+The plant is also known to be toxic to birds, such as the Waxwing, that tend to eat them in mass.

 Quick Growing and Care Guide

 Common Name (s): Heavenly bamboo, Nandina, Sacred bamboo